Methadone is typically used to treat other addictions, but if misused, it can turn into a serious addiction that can cause severe side effects.

 Methadone Overdose Signs

-A methadone overdose occurs when you’ve taken a toxic amount of this opioid medication that your body cannot handle.
-An overdose is a medical emergency, and you should call 911 right away if you suspect you or someone else has overdosed.
+A methadone overdose occurs when you’ve taken more of this medication than your body can handle.
+An overdose is a medical emergency.
+Call 911 right away if you suspect you or someone else has overdosed.

 Signs of a methadone overdose may include:13